jacsmith21/pretty-table/README.md

 # pretty-table
-A simple libary to render tables
+A simple libary to render tables from models and comparing two tables

 ## Demo